 I believe that it is of importance to the way, in which nursing research is perceived and accepted as both legitimate and necessary, by society and the healthcare system.
 Moreover, there is a lack of common knowledge about the strengths and weaknesses of the research methods - especially in terms of how they can complement each other and thereby be of benefit to both professions.
 I assume that it altogether contributes to building barriers for establishing nursing research in our department.
 However, I do not think it can stand alone.
 The nurses' own view of nursing research, lack of knowledge about research methods and terms as well as poor understanding of the legitimacy and necessity of research, may explain why it is so difficult.
-In order to provide a deeper insight into this, I will briefly account for a survey conducted amongst the nurses of the department as part of the research project CAPAN by nursing professor Bibi Hølge-Hazelton (Forskningsstøtteenheden, 2019).
+In order to provide a deeper insight into this, I will briefly account for a survey conducted amongst the nurses of the department as part of the research project CAPAN1 by nursing professor Bibi Hølge-Hazelton (Forskningsstøtteenheden, 2019).

-CONDITIONS OF NURSING RESEARCH IN THE DEPARTMENT - THE RESULT OF A CAPAN SURVEY
+CONDITIONS OF NURSING RESEARCH IN THE DEPARTMENT - THE RESULT OF A CAPAN SURVEY basic registered nurses, but the department also includes nurses with additional training, special training and academic training.

 The nurses employed in the department have different levels of experience and knowledge.
 Several nurses have been working within the specialist field for many years, but the department is also recruiting newly educated nurses and nurses from other fields.
-Most of the nurses are basic registered nurses, but the department also includes nurses with additional training, special training and academic training.
+Most of the nurses are